Tarun-015/365_days_coding/Day-13/README.md

->solving more questions on pattern printing
+>Solving more questions on pattern printing.

 >Platform :: HackerRank